Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 ### Request path

-Another way for a Route to be matched is via request paths.
+Another way for a route to be matched is via request paths.
 To satisfy this routing condition, a client request's normalized path **must** be prefixed with one of the values of the `paths` attribute.

-For example, with a Route configured like so:
+For example, with a route configured like so:

 ```json
 {